emresertoz/PeriodSuite/README.md

     sage -pip install --user git+https://github.com/mkauers/ore_algebra.git@analytic
     ```

 The installation is now complete.
-To use period-suite, open Magma and attach the file `suite.mag` before each session (you may want to add this to your `startup` file).
+To use PeriodSuite, open Magma and attach the file `suite.mag` before each session (you may want to add this to your `startup` file).
 To check if everything is working type `X:=test();`.

     Magma> Attach("suite.mag");
     Magma> X:=test();